 Individual classroom size will be reduced to 50% of capacity.
 Classes will be offered in three delivery modes: face-to-face, online and hybrid.

 - Face-to-face: Classes offered in-person will be similar to those offered in person in other semesters, with the exception that there will be additional spacing between students and face coverings will be required, consistent with CDC and other public health recommendations.

 - Online: Classes offered online will be similar to those offered online in other semesters.
 Students will not be physically present in the room with the instructor.
 The online content may be delivered asynchronously (students may access it at any time) or synchronously (during a scheduled class time to facilitate real-time engagement).
 Class engagement may occur through discussion boards, group work, online apps, and other activities.

 - Hybrid: Hybrid courses will use a combination of face-to-face and online teaching.
 Learning activities and assessments can occur both online and in person.
 Online activities may include some synchronous online engagement (with participants meeting at the same time), and/or asynchronous content delivery (with participants accessing the materials independently).
 The mix of delivery modes will depend on an instructor’s teaching strategies and course learning objectives.

-ISU is designing the fall semester in an attempt to support and facilitate the continued academic progress of all students, whether they choose to return to campus or are more comfortable with online options.
+ISU is providing course options to support and facilitate the continued academic progress of all students, whether they choose to return to campus or are more comfortable with online options.
 Students should reach out to their academic adviser to explore options.